-As part of its mission to foster discourse on Italian contemporary art and bi-annual performance initiative, Magazzino Italian Art will present a series of performances by artist Cristian Chironi that will take place in various locations throughout New York from October 12-17, 2021.
-For individuals wishing to participate in the performance, please scroll down for details.
+As part of its mission to foster discourse on Italian contemporary art and bi-annual performance initiative, Magazzino Italian Art presented a series of performances by artist Cristian Chironi that took place in various locations throughout New York, from October 12-17, 2021.

-Cristian Chironi’s New York Drive is a series of performances which originated and were inspired by Sardinian artist Costantino Nivola, with whom Chironi shares a birthplace (the town of Orani in Sardinia, Italy).
-This week-long program has, therefore, been organized in conjunction with the current special exhibition on view at the museum, Nivola: Sandscapes which explores Nivola’s unique body of sandcast works from the early 1950s to the 1970s.
-New York Drive invites the public to hop aboard Chironi’s colorful Fiat 127 – a vehicle that is closely linked to Nivola’s life story.
+Cristian Chironi’s New York Drive was a series of performances which originated and were inspired by Sardinian artist Costantino Nivola, with whom Chironi shares a birthplace (the town of Orani in Sardinia, Italy).
+This week-long program was, therefore, organized in conjunction with the current special exhibition on view at the museum, Nivola: Sandscapes which explored Nivola’s unique body of sandcast works from the early 1950s to the 1970s.
+New York Drive invited the public to hop aboard Chironi’s colorful Fiat 127 – a vehicle that is closely linked to Nivola’s life story.

 In the early 1980s, close to the end of the artist’s life, Nivola took ill.
 He had been living in Springs, NY – where he and his wife, Ruth Guggenheim, had moved together in 1948 – and began to worry that the things he had left in his home in Tuscany would never make it back to his birthplace.
 Nivola decided to enlist the help of his nephew Daniele, who recalls the artist telling him to take as much as possible, including Nivola’s Fiat 127 – the same make and model as the car Chironi will use for the New York Drive performances.
 Daniele did his best to fill the car as much as possible – Nivola had left behind his own sculptures and paintings as well as works by artists such as Maria Lai, Giovanni Pintori, and Salvatore Fancello – and to return as many belongings as he could to his uncle’s hometown.

-Chironi’s New York Drive pays tribute to this important journey while additionally celebrating the friendship and artistic collaborations between Nivola and the renowned architect, Le Corbusier.
+Chironi’s New York Drive paid tribute to this important journey while additionally celebrating the friendship and artistic collaborations between Nivola and the renowned architect, Le Corbusier.

-For New York Drive, Chironi will be accompanied by a number of co-pilots, including museum professionals and art workers, gallerists, journalists, activists, philanthropists, students, and professors.
-Members of the public are invited to participate by responding to our open call, which will begin on October 5th, 2021.
-The drives will begin on October 12thfrom Springs, NY, where Nivola made a home for himself and his family after emigrating to the United States.
-It will continue on October 14th and 15th with two consecutive days of drives between the Italian Consulate and Italian Cultural Institute in New York City and the United Nations to acknowledge the event that brought Le Corbusier to New York and initiated his contact with Nivola.
-New York Drive will conclude at Magazzino Italian Art in Cold Spring on October 16th and 17th.
-The car will be parked at the museum following the final performance and will remain on view until the closing of Nivola: Sandscapes on January 10, 2022.
-There will be a series of musical compositions played throughout the duration of its exhibition at the museum, based on recordings that Chironi took at various homes designed by Le Corbusier around the world and produced in collaboration with international sound artists and musicians.
+For New York Drive, Chironi was accompanied by a number of co-pilots, including museum professionals and art workers, gallerists, journalists, activists, philanthropists, students, and professors.
+Members of the public were invited to participate by responding to our open call, which began on October 5th, 2021.
+The drives commenced on October 12th from Springs, NY, where Nivola made a home for himself and his family after emigrating to the United States.
+It continued on October 14th and 15th with two consecutive days of drives between the Italian Consulate and Italian Cultural Institute in New York City and the United Nations to acknowledge the event that brought Le Corbusier to New York and initiated his contact with Nivola.
+New York Drive concluded at Magazzino Italian Art in Cold Spring on October 16th and 17th.
+The car was parked at the museum following the final performance and remained on view until the closing of Nivola: Sandscapes on January 10, 2022.
+There was a series of musical compositions played throughout the duration of its exhibition at the museum, based on recordings that Chironi took at various homes designed by Le Corbusier around the world and produced in collaboration with international sound artists and musicians.

-We are seeking individuals who would like to participate in the 30-minute drives with the artist.
-Those who are interested should send their name along with the specific date, location, and time slot in which they would like to join to email@example.com.
-Please find all of the event details below.
+Individuals who would like to participate in the 30-minute drives with the artist could send their name along with the specific date, location, and time slot in which they would like to join to the email email@example.com.

 Program Dates and Locations